 Only registered shareholders or duly appointed proxy holders are permitted to vote at the Meeting (except as outlined below).
 Most shareholders of the Company are "non-registered" shareholders because the shares they own are not registered in their names but are instead registered in the name of the brokerage firm, bank or trust company through which they purchased the shares.
 More particularly, a person is not a registered shareholder in respect of shares which are held on behalf of that person (the "Non-Registered Holder" or "Beneficial Owner") but which are registered either: (a) in the name of an intermediary (an "Intermediary") that the Non-Registered Holder deals with in respect of the shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans); or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited) of which the Intermediary is a participant.
-In accordance with the requirements of NI 54-101, the Company has distributed copies of the Notice of Meeting, this Information Circular and the Proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.
+In accordance with the requirements of National Instrument 54-101 Communication with Beneficial Owners of Securities of Reporting Issuers ("NI 54-101"), the Company has distributed copies of the Notice of Meeting, this Information Circular and the Proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.

 There are two kinds of Beneficial Owners: those who object to their name being made known to the issuers of securities which they own (called "OBOs" for Objecting Beneficial Owners) and those who do not object (called "NOBOs" for Non-Objecting Beneficial Owners).
 Issuers can request and obtain a list of their NOBOs from intermediaries via their transfer agents pursuant to NI 54-101, and issuers can use this NOBO list for distribution of proxy-related materials directly to NOBOs.
 The Company is not sending the Meeting Materials directly to NOBOs, but rather has distributed copies of the Meeting Materials to the Intermediaries for distribution to NOBOs.
-With respect to OBOs the Company will pay for Intermediaries to deliver the Meeting Materials to OBOs.
+The Company is not paying for intermediaries to deliver copies of the proxy-related materials and related documents to OBOs.
+Accordingly, OBOs will not receive copies of the proxy-related materials and related documents unless the OBO or its intermediary assumes the cost of delivery.